openstack/openstack-manuals/doc/networking-guide/source/migration-classic-to-l3ha.rst

 L3 HA to Legacy
 ~~~~~~~~~~~~~~~

-To return to legacy mode, you turn down the router again, turning off L3 HA and
+To return to classic mode, you turn down the router again, turning off L3 HA
-starting the router again
+and starting the router again

 .. warning::
    Once starting the migration, south-north connections (instances to internet)